buddh4/lyvely/packages/docs/docs/dev/framework/content.md

 }
 ```

 In this example we implemented the model classes for the poll content type.
 Those classes are used within our frontend and interfaces and therefore contain validation and transformation
 metadata about our models.

+The `PollModel` implements the `IEditableModel` which requires the `toEditModel` function to be implemented.
+This is
+used in the frontend by a composable responsible for updating content entries.

-The `@PropertyType` decorator is used when deserializing our models in the frontend and
+The `@PropertyType` decorator is used when deserializing our models in the frontend.
-the `@Type` decorator is used for serializing the models in the backend.

 :::info

-In the example above we use generic types for our id fields in order to use those models as interfaces in
+In the example above we use generic types for our id fields.
+This is a good practice which enables us to use such
-our backend, which uses ObjectIds instead of string ids.
+model classes as interfaces in our backend, which use ObjectIds instead of string ids.
 :::

 ### Content Endpoints